 Finishing Touches & Cost Considerations

-Air ride suspensions are becoming quite popular however, the ongoing maintenance expense and complication of them may outweigh their utility so these costs aren’t factored into the build cost.
+Air ride suspensions are becoming quite popular.
+However, their ongoing maintenance expense and complication of them may outweigh their utility.
+These costs aren’t included in construction costs.

 As the car will be a daily driver, a security system will be installed though it will be basic and like one typically found in a newer vehicle.